victoredier/pivotal-story-id-visible/README.md

 # pivotal-story-id-visible
-A simple extension to show the pivotal id next of the title
+A simple Chrome extension to show the pivotal id next of the title

+It only show the ID to the Features or Bugs